mikee47/sming-skel/README.md

 * VS Code [C/C++ extension](https://github.com/Microsoft/vscode-cpptools) integration
 * Intellisense with help of GNU Global tools provided by [C++ Intellisense](https://github.com/austin-----/code-gnu-global) and [RunOnSave](https://github.com/emeraldwalk/vscode-runonsave) extensions
 * Build, clean and flash tasks already defined in VS Code workspace settings

+## Licensing

+Because of the "skeleton" nature of this project I explicitly **do not require** that you put any attribution either in source files of your project created out of the files that form this project, or any other textual documentation.
+The license terms still apply and if you decide to modify and distribute this skeleton while retaining its "skeleton" nature, you are required to follow MIT license requirements.